Artur Schnabel

-Artur Schnabel (17 April 1882 – 15 August 1951) was an Austrian-American classical pianist, composer and pedagogue.
+Artur Schnabel (17 April 1882 – 15 August 1951) was an Austrian-born classical pianist, composer and pedagogue.
 Schnabel was known for his intellectual seriousness as a musician, avoiding pure technical bravura.
 Among the 20th century's most respected and important pianists, his playing displayed marked vitality, profundity and spirituality in the Austro-German classics, particularly the works of Beethoven and Schubert.

 Music critic Harold C. Schonberg described Schnabel as "the man who invented Beethoven".
-Between 1932 and 1935, he produced the first recording of the complete Beethoven piano sonatas.
+Between 1932 and 1935, he made history by producing the first recording of the complete Beethoven piano sonatas.
 In 2018, the Library of Congress selected this recording to be placed in the National Recording Registry for its historical significance.

 Life and work

 Early years

 Born Aaron Schnabel in Lipnik (Kunzendorf) near Bielsko-Biała, Austro-Hungarian Empire (today a part of Poland), he was the youngest of three children born to Isidor Schnabel, a textile merchant, and his wife, Ernestine Taube (née Labin).
 He had two sisters, Clara and Frieda.
 His family was Jewish.